I designed a job tracker for Designation graduates.

 We wanted to design for both our personas, but we felt Melissa was a more important target.
 Her difficulty to prioritize and stay organized was a bigger problem than Kevin’s need to expand his network.

 Overwhelmed Designation graduates need a digital tool to prioritize and be held accountable for the tasks they need to complete to avoid prolonging their job hunt.

 To solve for this problem, we established four design principles to keep us on the same page:

-Provide instructions in an encouraging tone and in a way that is not overbearing.
+Provide instructions in an encouraging tone.

-Use cohort camaraderie and counselor mentorship to foster connectivity and accountability.
+Use cohort camaraderie to foster accountability.

 We outlined Melissa’s journey through her job hunt to identify areas where she gets frustrated the most.